darricheng/hotel-room-booking-app/README.md

 - `PORT`: the port at which your app listens for requests, e.g. `8080`.
 - `MONGO_URL`: the URL to your MongoDB database, e.g. `mongodb://localhost:27017/hotel-booking`.
 - `CORS_ORIGIN = http://localhost:3000`: for allowing cross-origin requests to go through (set to the frontend URL if you are hosting the frontend on a different URL).

-## Features

-Users can:

-- Create an account
-- Log in
-- Search for room availability based on check-in and check-out dates
-- Book a room if one is available
-- View their booking history

 ## Areas for Improvement